hiyu168/Capstone/README.md

 # Campingi Employee Reviews

-This repository contains an analysis of Campingi employee reviews from different experience levels and backgrounds.
-The main process for this analysis includes cleaning and wrangling data using the Pandas library in Python.
-The processed data is then used to create a report with the Power BI tool for business intelligence.
+This capstone project is dedicated to leveraging machine learning techniques to explore employee satisfaction at Capgemini.
+The primary goal is to gain valuable insights into the various factors influencing employee satisfaction within this organization.
+Through this analysis, the aim is to predict employee satisfaction ratings using a range of machine learning techniques, including sentiment analysis and classification algorithms.

+The potential outcomes of this analysis hold considerable promise for Capgemini and similar organizations.
+By utilizing the predictive power of machine learning, this project could significantly enhance employee morale and overall satisfaction.
+Moreover, it could provide the company with the necessary knowledge to make data-driven decisions and implement targeted strategies to optimize the working environment and improve the overall employee experience.

 ## Dataset

 The dataset used in this analysis is available on Kaggle.
+You can access it [here](https://www.kaggle.com/datasets/manishkr1754/capgemini-employee-reviews-dataset).

 ### Data Elements